kevinaujla/Challengr/docs/COMMIT-MESSAGES.md

 #The Art of Commit Messages

-There is a strict style and format that we use for our commit messages at **ThesisProjectName**.
+There is a strict style and format that we use for our commit messages at **Challengr**.
 If your commit messages are not clear and concise your Pull Request will not be merged.

 ####The Layout